httpwg/http-extensions/draft-ietf-httpbis-priority.md

 that is not backwards compatible or fallback safe.

-For example, if there is a need to provide more granularity than eight urgency levels, it would be possible to subdivide the range using an additional parameter.
+For example, if there is a need to provide more granularity than eight urgency levels, it would be possible to subdivide the range using an additional priority parameter.
 Implementations that do not recognize the parameter can safely continue to use the less granular eight levels.

 Alternatively, the urgency can be augmented.
-For example, a graphical user agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.
+For example, a graphical user agent could send a `visible` priority parameter to indicate if the resource being requested is within the viewport.

 Generic priority parameters are preferred over vendor-specific,